 A montage is a collection or series of images, still or moving, that are assembled to produce a sequence.

 A montage is most commonly used to show the passage of time, tell a larger story than the sum of the images it presents, and to compare and contrast.
-Soviet-era film theorists and auteurs, like Sergei Eisenstein, first mastered it and we've been using them ever since.
+Soviet-era film theorists and auteurs, like Sergei Eisenstein, first mastered it, laying the foundation for how we understand montage in film today.

 What can a montage do?